FI:PV173 NLP Seminar - Course Information

 - Assessment methods

-- Students must present their own work.
+- Students must attend the seminar regularly and present their own work.
 Credits are assigned to students according to the presented results.

 - Language of instruction